tari/taricorp.net/content/posts/2020/introducing-tihle/index.md

 integrated with WabbitEmu.
-While it seems BootFree disappeared for reasons related to the addition of the clickwrap agreement to the EOS downloads provided by TI,[^bootfree-clickwrap] [^educators-emulators] I don't think the same reasons apply to emulation that doesn't use the EOS- thus, BootFree seems like a fine resource in pursuit of making emulation available to all.
+While it seems BootFree disappeared for reasons related to the addition of the clickwrap agreement to the EOS downloads provided by TI,[^bootfree-clickwrap] [^educators-emulators] I don't think the same reasons apply to emulation of non-EOS software- thus, BootFree seems like a fine resource in pursuit of making emulation available to all.

 [^bootfree-clickwrap]: WabbitEmu added support for automatically downloading an